MD/Master of Science in Clinical Investigation (MSCI)

 Thesis Requirement for MSCI

-Students in the MSCI program are required to complete a thesis that provides a culminating experience and applies the principles and methods learned in the coursework to a real-life clinical study.
+Students completing the MSCI degree are required to complete a research thesis that provides a culminating experience and applies the principles and methods learned in the coursework to a real-life clinical study.
 Students generally identify their research mentor and develop their thesis proposal while they are completing their course work or practicum.
 The thesis research must involve the analysis and interpretation of data.
 Students are encouraged but are not required to conduct primary data collection.

 Eligibility and Application Procedures